Posted on: 4 April, 2023

 A new app which will provide support to people using drugs alone will begin its pilot in Worcestershire, Sutton and Sandwell on Tuesday 11th April 2023.

-‘BuddyUp’ will connect someone using drugs to member of staff who will be trained in responding to overdoses and will be able to send emergency support should the person become unresponsive.
+‘BuddyUp’ will connect someone using drugs to a Cranstoun member of staff who will be trained in responding to overdoses and will be able to send emergency support should the person become unresponsive.